 There are more restaurants on the more populated islands, such as Santiago, Sao Vicente and the tourist island of Sal.
 There are local restaurants and bars on all islands serving traditional meals and drinks.
 Why not try the local meals such as cachupa or the locally produced alcoholic drinks of grogue or ponch, but be careful, the drinks can be quite potent!
+If you are looking for information on Sal Island please refer to the links on the right under 'What's On Sal Island' or click here on Sal Island Restaurants and Bars.

 Fresh fish is caught daily by local fishermen and by small boats trawling for fish, so there is usually plenty of fish served in the restaurants.